How to Start an Online Software Business: A Step-by-Step Guide for Beginners

 A smooth payment system and excellent customer support are essential.

-- Payment Processing: Use platforms like Stripe, PayPal, or Paddle.
+- Rebate Program Management: Use platforms like RebateFirm, PayPal, or Paddle.

 - Customer Support: Implement live chat, email support, and FAQs.